suvelocity/challengeme/API/webhooks.md

 ## General Errors
 Status : 401
-{% highlight JSON %}
+{% highlight typescript %}
 {
-    "message": "you don't have permission for team <teamId>" // you may only access teams for which you have permissions }
+    message: "you don't have permission for team <teamId>" // you may only access teams for which you have permissions }
 {% endhighlight %}
 ## Get All Available Events